yaqwsx/bcthesis/caching.md

 using the \smt query.
 When such a diamond-shape appears multiple times, the same query to an \smt solver needs to be issued.

 Caching of both, empty and equal, queries can bring a speed-up.
-Z3 \smt solver incorporates various caching techniques todo citace z3 to speed up queries, that might work for the emptiness check (a batch of quantifier-free queries sharing common prefix).
+There are various caching techniques to speed up \smt queries, that might work for the emptiness check (a batch of quantifier-free queries sharing common prefix).
 However we are not aware of a technique, that could help us in case of equality check (a batch of quantified \smt queries that include a sub-formula with growing common prefix).
 Also we see bigger potential in the equal query, as it is computationally more demanding.
 The traditional techniques does not work, as the quantifier in the query makes slicing it into cacheable parts computationally hard or even in some cases impossible.
-Also from our experience, making a query to the Z3 brings a non-trivial overhead even for easy queries and thus we would like to avoid it (the same phenomena was observed in todo citace vojta).
+Also from our experience, making a query to the Z3 brings a non-trivial overhead even for easy queries and thus we would like to avoid it (the same phenomena was observed in
+\cite{Havel2014thesis}).
 We think bringing a knowledge of our setting (fixed format of the equal query and its semantics or path condition origin) can help us to face the issue and design an effective caching technique.

 # Classical Approaches In Other Tools

 There are no resources we are aware of, that in detail describe all caching optimization implemented in Z3.
-Only a brief overview can be found in ToDo citace Z3.
-However from this overview and our shallow knowledge of Z3 source code, we assume that in principle, the caching optimizations work in a similar manner as optimizations that can be found in KLEE todo, PEX todo (both are tools for symbolic execution) or in GREEN todo (framework for caching \smt queries during symbolic execution).
-Z3 also features a cache for the built in SAT solver, on top of which the \smt solver is built.
+Only a brief overview can be found in
+\cite{ZZZ}.
+However from this overview and our shallow knowledge of Z3 source code, we assume that in principle, the caching optimizations work in a similar manner as optimizations that can be found in KLEE \cite{KleeMult}, PEX
+\cite{pex} (both are tools for symbolic execution) or in GREEN \cite{green}
+(framework for caching \smt queries during symbolic execution).
+Z3 also features a cache for the built-in SAT solver, on top of which the \smt solver operates.

 In principle there can be found two main approaches to caching -- constraints caching and unsatisfiable cores caching.
 Both of these approaches are suited for